yuangh-x/2022-NIPS-Tenrec/README.md

 **Download the dataset:**

-The Dataset can be downloaded from: https://drive.google.com/file/d/1R1JhdT9CHzT3qBJODz09pVpHMzShcQ7a/view?usp=sharing
+The raw dataset can be downloaded from: https://drive.google.com/file/d/1R1JhdT9CHzT3qBJODz09pVpHMzShcQ7a/view?usp=sharing

-The Datasets of each task can be downloaded from: https://drive.google.com/file/d/1ss7QYHvQtfzOF1E31VrWR-_XkNHz-Jfd/view?usp=sharing
+The datasets of each task can be downloaded from: https://drive.google.com/file/d/1ss7QYHvQtfzOF1E31VrWR-_XkNHz-Jfd/view?usp=sharing

 <!--**Download the dataset:**